ros2/design/articles/60_ros_middleware_interface.md

     |      mw impl N       |   3) convert the DDS sample into a ROS message and invoke subscriber callback
     +----------------------+

-Depending on the middleware implementation the extra conversion can be avoided by implementing serialization functions directly from ROS messages as well as deserilization functions into ROS messages.
+Depending on the middleware implementation the extra conversion can be avoided by implementing serialization functions directly from ROS messages as well as deserialization functions into ROS messages.

 ## Considered use cases